 Challenging the common assumption that the city lost its far-reaching importance in the art field since the end of the Ancien Régime, this initiative invites to verify the implicit hierarchies which have been shaping the Starting from the city of Rome, the research initiative invites studies that examine objects from the visual arts and related areas with regard to the particular conditions of their production, publication and circulation.
 In contrast to the universalizing historiographical tendencies brought on by the increase of global perspectives in contemporary art history, Rome Contemporary focuses on idiomatic aspects; on the spatial, temporal and cultural situatedness of its objects of inquiry.

-In the framework of the initiative, a wide range of topics may be tackled, including artistic practices, practices of exhibiting, art criticism and publishing; art collectives and collaborations; public and private collections; the art market; history of institutions; history of the fascist regime and its memory; history and effects of colonialism, wars and migrations; urbanism and public space; terrorism; Italian theory; feminism; ecology; the shift from Fordism to Post-Fordism and the impact of globalization on art production; concepts and methods of historicization; artistic or art historical concepts of time and history.
+In the framework of Rome Contemporary, a wide range of topics is negotiated, including: artistic and curatorial practices; art criticism and publishing; art collectives and networks; public and private collections; the art market and institutional history; history of the fascist regime and its aftermath; colonialism, world wars, and migration; urbanism and public space; terrorism; Italian Theory; feminism; ecology; the transitions from Fordism to post-Fordism and the interactions between globalization and art production; narratives and methods of historicization; artistic or art historical concepts of time and history.

-With its focus on the contemporary dimension of the Roman art scene in the twentieth and twenty-first century, Rome Contemporary serves as a research hub, connecting local and international perspectives on the city through the following formats:
+Investigating the diverse spatial, temporal and cultural entanglements of the Roman art scene in the 20th and 21st centuries, Rome Contemporary serves as a research platform and combines different perspectives on the city through the following formats:

-- a scientific program which, in addition to the individual projects of the involved researchers, also includes presentations, workshops and reading groups as well as seminars at the institute and in situ;
+- a scientific program which, in addition to the individual projects of the involved researchers, also includes lectures, workshops, and reading groups, as well as seminars at the institute and in situ